dbpedia/extraction-framework/README.md

 In addition to the core components, a number of utility packages offers essential functionality to be used by the extraction code:

 * **Ontology** Classes used to represent an ontology.
 Methods for both, reading and writing ontologies are provided.
-All classes are located in the namespace [org.dbpedia.extraction.ontology](http://www4.wiwiss.fu-berlin.de/dbpedia/scaladoc/org/dbpedia/extraction/ontology/package.html "Outgoing link (in new window)")
+All classes are located in the namespace [org.dbpedia.extraction.ontology](tree/master/core/src/main/scala/org/dbpedia/extraction/ontology)
 * **DataParser** Parsers to extract data from nodes in the abstract syntax tree.
-All classes are located in the namespace [org.dbpedia.extraction.dataparser](http://www4.wiwiss.fu-berlin.de/dbpedia/scaladoc/org/dbpedia/extraction/dataparser/package.html "Outgoing link (in new window)")
+All classes are located in the namespace [org.dbpedia.extraction.dataparser](tree/master/core/src/main/scala/org/dbpedia/extraction/dataparser)
 * **Util** Various utility classes.
-All classes are located in the namespace [org.dbpedia.extraction.util](http://www4.wiwiss.fu-berlin.de/dbpedia/scaladoc/org/dbpedia/extraction/util/package.html "Outgoing link (in new window)")
+All classes are located in the namespace [org.dbpedia.extraction.util](tree/master/core/src/main/scala/org/dbpedia/extraction/util)

-<a name="p27582-12"></a>

-For details about a package follow the links.

-You can find the complete scaladoc [here](http://www4.wiwiss.fu-berlin.de/dbpedia/scaladoc/index.html "Outgoing link (in new window)")

-<a name="h25-5"></a>

 ### Dump extraction Module
 More recent configuration options can be found here: [https://github.com/dbpedia/extraction-framework/wiki/Extraction-Instructions](https://github.com/dbpedia/extraction-framework/wiki/Extraction-Instructions "Outgoing link (in new window)").